nullifye/DEMOCaptchaAntiSpam/README.md

 # DEMOCaptchaAntiSpam
 Serverless Telegram bot on Google infrastructure using [Google App Script Telegram Bot Wrapper](https://github.com/nullifye/telegrambotgoogleappscript) .

 This bot is developed to fight spammers/userbot in public group.
-Meant to be use on single public group and self-hosted on your own Google account.
+Meant to be used on single public group and self-hosted on your own Google account.

 [DEMO](https://t.me/DEMOCaptchaAntiSpam)